girone/ud120-projects/final_project/notes.md

     Accuracy: 0.82053    Precision: 0.31960    Recall: 0.30650    F1: 0.31291    F2: 0.30903
     Total predictions: 15000    True positives:  613    False positives: 1305    False negatives: 1387    True negatives: 11695

+Review cross validation and parameter tuning.
+See below:

 #### Review of cross validation

 See [Cross validation of estimator performance](http://scikit-learn.org/stable/modules/cross_validation.html#cross-validation) for an explanation of StratifiedKFold and StratifiedShuffleSplit and so on.
 Here is a summary: